 On Thanksgiving morning, the cook will have peace in the kitchen while the kids pick up their distributed bags. naturally, you're going to want to keep your collection area within your neighborhood to make this a positive experience and not just another chore.

 Thanksgiving can actually be a day of work for many people.
-Cleaning the house for company, preparing all those dishes and then cleaning again doesn't leave much time to give back for many people.
+Cleaning the house for company, preparing all those dishes, and then cleaning again doesn't leave many people with much time to give back.
 If that's the case, why not consider joining the #GivingTuesday movement?

-Now in its fourth year, #GivingTuesday, this year on Tuesday, December 1, is a world wide day of giving using the power of social media.
-Created by the 92nd Street Y in New York City , #Giving Tuesday's goal is to bring people together to celebrate and encourage giving.
-Each year the movement has gathered steam and has brought together a growing body of people interested in tangible ways to give back in their own community.
+Now in its fourth year, #GivingTuesday, this year on Tuesday, December 1, is a worldwide day of giving using the power of social media.
+Created by the 92nd Street Y in New York City, #Giving Tuesday's goal is to bring people together to celebrate and encourage giving.
+Each year the movement has gathered steam and has brought together a growing body of people interested in tangible ways to give back to their own community.
 Check out their website to volunteer and check out ways to give back in your area.

 If you're not into planning and are simply a more spontaneous person, why not choose a random act of kindness?

 - Can't live without Starbucks?
 Pay for the order of the car behind you in the drive through?

 - Find yourself in the grocery store on Thanksgiving morning because you forgot the cranberry sauce?
 Pay for the order ahead of you.